Employment law status

 For tax there are only two types of status – employed and self-employed.
-For employment law there are three main types of status that may be relevant:
+For employment law there are three types of status that are likely to be relevant:

-A 'worker' is basically someone who undertakes to do or perform personally any work or services for another person and cannot send someone in their place.
-Their contract is not with their own client or customer, but with another party (i.e. someone else’s business).
+A ‘worker’ is basically someone who undertakes to do or perform personally any work or services and normally can’t send someone in their place.
+Their contract is not with their own client or customer, but with someone else’s business.

 Their work arrangements tend to be 'midway' between self-employment and employment.
-They have some characteristics of both in that they may consider themselves self-employed (they usually have a 'contract for services' with the employer) but they depend on a single source for their income (or large part of it).
+They have some characteristics self-employment (e.g. they use their own tools and can decide their own work schedule) but they depend on the other party for their income (or large part of it).

 A carpenter who works exclusively for one firm of building contractors will likely be a ‘worker’ even though he may decide his own hours and own way of working, complete his own tax returns, pay his own tax and National Insurance and provide his own tools.
 He is a ‘worker’ because the building firm has hired him personally to do the work and it would not be acceptable for him to send a sub-contractor or a friend in his place – even though he is otherwise quite independent of the building firm.